 We will embed this commitment into the decision-making processes of our organisations.

-Find more from each of the signatories
+Find more from each of the partners

 The Health Research Authority has a unique role within the research community to ensure the opportunity, rights, and well-being of people in research.